-What is a Conforming Loan?
+What Is a Conforming Loan?

-Basically, a conforming loan is one that meets a limit set by the Federal Housing Finance Agency (FHFA).
+A conforming loan is a home loan that falls within the loan size limits set by the FHFA and adheres to other rules established by Fannie Mac and Freddie Mac, two companies that are regulated by the FHFA and back conforming loans.
 A loan that meets these conditions allows Fannie Mae and Freddie Mac to buy your mortgage from the lender.

 How a Conforming Loan Works

 To achieve the FHFA's goals of liquidity, affordability, and stability in the mortgage market, Fannie Mae and Freddie Mac buy mortgages on the secondary market and then either package them into securities or hold them in a portfolio.

 However, Fannie Mae and Freddie Mac are restricted by law to buying conforming loans that are no larger than the limits set by the FHFA.
 These limits, known as the conforming loan limits, vary by year and location.

 For example, let's say that a lender wants to get mortgages off its own balance sheets.
 If it makes a loan that meets guidelines set forth by the FHFA, Fannie Mae, and Freddie Mac, it knows that Fannie Mae or Freddie Mac will potentially buy the loan later.
 As such, the lender looks at the rules set by Fannie and Freddie and then creates a conforming loan.
 You, as a qualifying buyer looking to finance a home, obtain the loan.
 Eventually, the lender sells your mortgage to Fannie Mae, freeing up more capital to make more loans in order to keep the mortgage market somewhat affordable and stable.
 As the borrower, you'll usually get a loan ownership transfer notice indicating that your mortgage was sold.